This post is also available in: ไทย

 3. He has a post office box.

 “Our subject leads a Jekyll-Hyde existence, constantly cautious, constantly aware that his ‘Mr. Hyde’ will be exposed.
-He frequently uses a Post Office Box to receive mail from trusted friends, ” the memo warns.
+He frequently uses a Post Office Box to receive mail from trusted friends,” the CIA memo warns.

 So if a guy has a mailbox at home, he likes girls.
 If he uses a post office box, he likes dicks and butts (of the male persuasion).

-4. He drives an Audi or a Volkwagen — but not often.
+4. He drives an Audi or a Volkswagen — but not often.

-“His car (preferably foreign) is often reserved for weekends, rarely drive to the office,” the memo says.
+“His car (preferably foreign) is often reserved for weekends, rarely drives to the office,” the memo says.

 Gays love foreign cars, because Foreignlandia is where homosexuality (and its sister affliction, communism) comes from!
 But the gays don’t drive often.
 It turns out homosexuality is really good for the ecosystem.